palant/integrated-nodes-comfyui/README.md

 Unlike the internal name, the display name can be changed freely without invalidating existing workflows.

+### category

+This is the category to sort the node into in ComfyUI.
+If omitted, the category `integrated` will be used.

 ### merge_inputs

 All inputs of the original workflow that don’t have links attached to them will be present in the integrated node.
 Inputs with the same type can be merged via `merge_inputs` property however.